 The Coast Guard is issuing this rule under authority 46 U.S.C.
 70034 (previously 33 U.S.C.
 1231).
-The COTP has determined that potential hazards associated with the San Francisco Waterfront Celebration Fireworks Display on July 4, 2019, will be a safety concern for anyone within a 100-foot radius of the fireworks barges during loading, staging, and transit, and anyone within a 700-foot radius of the fireworks barges starting 30 minutes before the fireworks display is scheduled to commence and ending 30 minutes after the conclusion of the fireworks display.
-For this reason, safety zones are needed to protect personnel, vessels, and the marine environment in the navigable waters around the fireworks barges during the fireworks display.
+The Captain of the Port San Francisco (COTP) has determined that potential hazards associated with the Benicia Fourth of July Fireworks Display on July 4, 2019, will be a safety concern for anyone within a 420-foot radius of the fireworks firing site.
+This rule is needed to protect personnel, vessels, and the marine environment in the navigable waters around the safety zone during the fireworks display.